gantsign/ansible-role-visual-studio-code/README.md

       - # extension 2
     visual_studio_code_settings_overwrite: # Overwrite the settings file if it exists.
 Options: boolean "yes" or "no" (defaults to "no").
     visual_studio_code_settings: # JSON object
+    visual_studio_code_keybindings_overwrite: # Overwrite the keybindings file if it exists.
+Options: boolean "yes" or "no" (defaults to "no").
+    visual_studio_code_keybindings: # JSON object
 ```

 Example Playbooks